X-Hax/sadx-debug-mode/README.md

 - Hold Control and move the mouse up and down to zoom in and out.
 - Press both Left Shift and Control to lock the camera in place.
 Press them again to unlock it.
 - Press Numpad + and Numpad - to change camera speed.
-- Press Y to re-enable vanilla camera.
+- Press Y on the keyboard to re-enable vanilla camera.
 It will remain locked in place until the character touches a camera trigger.

 **Using the vanilla debug mode**